Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band: Lower-spin Clusters in -orbital System

-These conditions reduce to the conditions in the main text when there are no doubly occupied states, meaning states where clusters of loop states maximize spin remain ground states.
-There are, however, linearly independent ground states that do not maximize spin due to having a doubly-occupied loop state.
+These equations reduce to the conditions in the main text when there is a quasilocality site, the $f$ orbitals, that eliminates the double occupancy terms $b_{\R_i\uparrow} b_{\R_i \downarrow}$.
+Thus, these conditions are satisfied by states with spin exchange symmetry when there are no doubly occupied loop states, meaning states where clusters of loop states maximize spin remain ground states.
+There are, however, linearly independent ground states that do not maximize spin due to having a doubly occupied loop state.
 One such example is

+a two-particle state consisting of a spin-up loop at the $\R_0$ plaquette surrounded by a superposition of spin-down loops at $\R_0$ and the surrounding plaquettes, as sketched in Fig. \ref{fig:spinexample}.
 It can be verified that the state $|\Phi'_{\R_0}\rangle$ satisfies the three zero-interaction-energy conditions on every site.
 The conditions in Eq. \eqref{eq:r1conds} are satisfied by $|\Phi'_{\R_0}\rangle$, and the conditions for the remaining sites can be shown to hold as well and follow from simple mappings.
 For example, the conditions at site $\r_2 = \R_0 + \u_2$ follow from replacing $\R_0 \to \R_1,$ $\R_1 \to \R_0$, and $\R_6 \to \R_2$ in Eq. \eqref{eq:r1conds}.